Johnny Coulon: Marriage and opening Coulon's gymnasium

 On July 27, 1921, at the end of his boxing career, Coulon married his diminutive Irish wife of over fifty years, Marie Maloney (1892–1984), a native Chicagoan.
 She never saw him fight professionally, but together they opened Coulon's Gymnasium on the South Side of Chicago around 1923.
 Marie was the business manager, and helped to match fighters who performed at the gym both as professionals and amateurs.
-Coulon's professional career was over when they met, but together they saw many of the great boxers train at their gym down thru the years — these included Jack Dempsey, Gene Tunney, Jim Braddock, Joe Louis, Sugar Ray Robinson, and Muhammad Ali."
+Coulon's professional career was over when they met, but together they saw many of the great boxers train at their gym down through the years — these included Jack Dempsey, Gene Tunney, Jim Braddock, Joe Louis, Sugar Ray Robinson, and Muhammad Ali."
 Ali would often use the gym to keep himself toned during his exile years.
 Coulon managed junior welterweight champion Eddie Perkins and light-heavyweight contender Allen Thomas.
 Coulon often travelled to find Perkins fights even into his 70s.

 Ernest Hemingway visited Coulon's and insisted on sparring with the local pugs.
 LeRoy Neiman sketched boxers working out.
 A cult movie of the sixties, Medium Cool, filmed scenes at the gym, where Coulon briefly appeared, a tiny old man captured forever on celluloid.

 Coulon was not only a topnotch trainer, but living boxing history.
 He was a close friend of Jack Johnson, had frequented Johnson's restaurant, the "Café de Champion," and served as a pallbearer at the great champion's funeral.
 He knew every heavyweight champion since the Great John L. Sullivan, trained hundreds of fighters and was a revered celebrity in Chicago during the 1960s.
 At 76 he could leave a ring by jumping over a top rope, landing softly on his feet.
 He celebrated a birthday by walking the length of the gym on his hands.
 He died at 84 in 1973 in Chicago and was buried in St. Mary's Cemetery along with his wife.
 His gym was later torn down.
 In 2016 all rights to the boxer was given to a relative by the name of Brenden Wirth.